-Our goal is to make UBICOMP/ISWC 2017 accessible and inclusive for anyone who would like to attend.
-Below, we have provided both a list of specific steps that we are taking to try to accommodate a wide range of accessibility needs.
-We encourage attendees who may want to take advantage of reasonable accommodations, or simply want to know more about the current arrangements, to contact the accessibility chairs at firstname.lastname@example.org
+Our goal is to make Ubicomp/ISWC 2017 accessible and inclusive for anyone who would like to attend.
+Below, we provide a list of specific steps that we are taking to make the conference accessible.
+We encourage attendees who have specific accessibility related questions, or simply want to know more about the current arrangements, to contact the accessibility chairs (firstname.lastname@example.org).

-- Venue - The conference venue has been reviewed for full compliance with the Americans with Disabilities Act (ADA) to ensure easy access for the widest range of abilities.
-The conference hotel (Motif Seattle) has multiple ADA guest rooms that can be booked specifically by those who need them.
-More detailed information to come under the “Attending” section of this website.
+- Venue : The conference venue has been reviewed for full compliance with the Americans with Disabilities Act (ADA) to ensure easy access for the widest range of abilities.
+The conference hotel (Grand Wailea in Maui, Hawaii) has multiple ADA guest rooms that can be booked specifically by those who need them.
+More detailed information can be found under the “Attending” section of this website.

-- Other - We are very aware that every individual’s needs are unique, and in the interest of making UBICOMP/ISWC 2017 an enjoyable and informative experience for all, we are ready and willing to make every effort to accommodate the widest possible range of abilities.
-For any individual accessibility-related concerns or requests (e.g., logistics, transportation, materials access, etc.), please contact the accessibility chairs at email@example.com.
-All requests made will be strictly confidential to the accessibility chairs, with no further communication about your disability or circumstances taking place without your express permission.
+- We are aware that every individual’s needs are unique, and in the interest of making Ubicomp/ISWC 2017 an enjoyable and informative experience for all, we are ready and willing to make every effort to accommodate all participants.
+For any individual accessibility-related concerns or requests (e.g. logistics, transportation, materials access, etc.), please contact the accessibility chairs at email@example.com.
+All requests made will be strictly confidential to the accessibility chairs, with no further communication about your disability or circumstances taking place without your expressed permission.

 Accessibility Q & A

 We are prepared to make reasonable adjustments and accommodations, or otherwise take steps to ensure that people with disabilities can take part in the conference.
 This Q and A is for anyone with accessibility needs.